actualizado

 The compensation for our remoteness, however, is that we are situated by a beautiful little lake surrounded by the largest wilderness forest in the world - the taiga.
 If you like walking, hiking, reading, writing, painting, photography, etc. or just need to study, there is usually time for all that too.
 And if you're lucky, when the sky is clear in the autumn and throughout winter, you can go out into the garden and watch the northern lights dance through the night.

 We live in the land of the midnight sun and the polar night, which means we have 24hrs of daylight in summer and 24hrs with no sunlight for a month around mid-winter.
-We can also have some extreme temperatures: in 1999 the temperature ranged from -53C in February to +32C four months later!
-In general though, winters range from a mild -5C to a cool -30C and summers range between cold and rainy weather at around +5C and hot and dry at +30C, but mostly it's just warm at around +15-20C.
+We can also have some extreme temperatures: in 1999 there was a difference of 85 degrees from -53C in February to +32C four months later!
+In general though, winter temperatures range between 0C to -30C and summer temperatures range between +5C and +30C.
 There's plenty of mosquitos in summer too: food for all the birds and fish!

 We have many applicants for a very limited number of places.
 If our calendar is full and you are flexible with travel dates, please consider being on our waiting list for places which become available at short notice.
 And please be patient when waiting for a reply - we go through and finalise the majority of applications during spring/early summer only.
 The exception to this is if/when there is a last minute place.